 Ironically, it was the drums that led him to his first piece of tattoo furniture.
 More on this shortly.

-“About a year and a half ago, I received a scholarship to MakerspaceCT and became friends with one of the guys working there, who told me about this online laser-cutting service in Reno, Nevada,” Jarry said.
+“About a year and a half ago, I received a scholarship to MakerspaceCT and became friends with one of the guys working there, who told me about this online laser-cutting service on the West Coast,” Jarry said.
 “I found their Instagram page and have been using them ever since.
 It’s the greatest thing to be able to draw something up, upload it to their website, and know within a few minutes what it’s going to cost.”